 BY TERRASEED / January 12, 2022

-We firmly believe in taking action, rather than simply hoping for better, so we’re sharing our efforts in implementing the most sustainable options available in an effort to help save the planet and create a healthier future for everyone.
+We firmly believe in taking action, rather than simply hoping for better, so we’re sharing our efforts in implementing the most sustainable options available in an effort to protect the planet, while creating a healthier future for all.

-Terraseed’s mission is to empower people to live sustainably and ethically.
+Terraseed’s mission is to empower people and promote sustainable and eco-friendly lifestyles.
 This means opting for plant-based, minimum impact products, whenever possible.
 However, finding plant-based products with minimal environmental impact can be (and often is) very hard to find.
 From this challenge came our first major goal: to become an all-in-one solution for environmentally-friendly vegans.

 Although our journey is far from over.
-It’s our mission to keep pursuing more sustainable alternatives for a healthier, compromise-free future our children deserve.
+It’s our mission to keep pursuing more sustainable alternatives for the healthy, compromise-free future our children deserve.

 We’re proud of what we‘ve accomplished so far, largely because we were told our goal was ‘impossible’.
-We sought partners and options that would let us determine the source for our product's raw material ingredients, and we continue to focus our efforts on optimal sustainability.
-Still, there are many more steps to take.
-We’re currently restrained by the system and the suppliers in place, since the world hasn’t veered towards more sustainable practices as a whole yet.
-Meanwhile, this is what we have achieved so far...
+We sought partners and options that would let us determine the source for our product's raw material ingredients and we continue to focus our efforts on optimal sustainability.
+But there’s still so much to do!
+In some ways we’re at the mercy of the industry and suppliers, as they aren’t up-to-date with the latest best practices in sustainability.
+But this only means we have to think outside-the-box.
+For now, we’ll share what we’ve managed to achieve thus far…

 Vitamin D can be obtained from sunlight.
 Most supplements source Vitamin D from lanolin (sheep’s wool), since it’s a well-known source of Vitamin D3.
-For this reason, we set out to find a better Vitamin D3 source that wouldn’t force us to compromise on sustainability.
+We were determined to find a vegan and sustainable source of Vitamin D3.
 We found our answer -- lichen!
 In fact, reindeer lichen (also found on mountainsides, rocks and trees!) is a natural source of Vitamin D3, which presents little-to-no negative effects on our environment.

 Omega-3 is typically sourced from fish oil, as it has both DHA and EPA.
 However, it’s a highly inefficient source when you consider that it takes roughly 100 anchovies to make a single bottle of Omega-3.
 Unfortunately, a large portion of Omega-3 comes from a critical layer of the ocean biosphere: pelagic fish.
-When these fish are overharvested, the natural food chain is affected (pelagic fish transfer the energy from the phytoplankton to larger predators).
-As you can see, sourcing Omega-3 from fish oils has a potentially devastating impact on marine life as a whole.
+The overharvesting of these fish affects the natural food chain because pelagic fish transfer the energy from the phytoplankton to larger predators.
+Simply put, sourcing Omega-3 from fish oils has a devastating impact on marine life.

 That’s why we found an alternative: algae.